 This guide is based on UK law.
 It was last updated in September 2008.

-Email may be admitted as evidence in court proceedings so organisations need to consider the practical issues this raises.
 These issues include taking steps to enhance the reliability of email evidence, to manage the storage of email effectively and to have appropriate controls in place regarding its use.

 Admissibility and reliability